enjalot/latent-scope-observable-examples/docs/install-and-config.md

 ls-serve ~/latent-scope-data --port 5001
 ```
 This will start a local webserver from which you can access the tool at [http://localhost:5001](http://localhost:5001)

-Latent Scope is developed with python 3.12, so it is the recommended python version.
-YMMV with earlier versions.

 The next time you want to run Latent Scope you can simply do:
 ```bash